gabrielgt/EvergineDocs/manual/graphics/lights.md

 There are different types of lights, each one useful for a different scenario.
 In general terms, lights are divided in two general categories:
 * **Directional Lights:** These lights have unlimited boundaries, and every object is affected by this light type.
 * **Volume Lights:** The light influence is delimited by a range.
-* **Area Lights:**  A subtype of volume lights that emulate lights comming from an area instead of a point in the space.
+* **Area Lights:**  A subtype of volume lights that emulate lights coming from an area instead of a point in the space.

 ### Directional Lights / Photometric Directional Light